-To me, the answer is no. The whole idea of motivation is passé — there is nothing that I (or anyone for that matter) can do or say that will motivate you with any sort of lasting results.
+To me, the answer is not motivation but rather inspiration.
+The whole idea of motivation is passé — there is nothing that I (or anyone for that matter) can do or say that will motivate you with any sort of lasting results.
 I believe you either have the motivation to succeed, or you don’t.
 In other words, motivation is dead.
 It doesn’t work anymore because it’s based on fear of failure and what you think you should be doing, not what you’re passionate about.

 My goal as a coach is to create and embed inspiration — a force that comes from within yourself guided by your own desire to succeed.

 When it comes to the success of your company, there are four levels of inspiration:

 - The individual

 “Inspiration begins with the individual, not the organization. “- Coach Ken Larson

 Inspired and empowered employees are the ones who propel the organization in new directions and to new heights.